-- potential impact and newsworthiness
+potential impact and newsworthiness

 - proof that the applicant is able to produce high quality journalism (including research, investigation, accuracy, ethics and delivery by deadline)

 - excellence in written or verbal communication and/or technical/production skill

-- Innovation and creativity in storytelling including through best use of formats for the project including multimedia
+- Innovation and creativity in storytelling including through the best use of formats for the project, including multimedia